cyanline/blog/fusiondrive.md

     Core Storage disk: disk3
     Finished CoreStorage operation

 The operating system should automatically mount your newly created CoreStorage volume.
-If you run the command below you will notice that a new block device is now present, which is the CoreStorage volume you have just created, in our case it is /dev/disk3.
+If you run the following command, then you will notice that a new block device is now present, which is the CoreStorage volume you have just created, in our case it is /dev/disk3.

     $ diskutil list
     /dev/disk0